askbow/cloaked-octo-ironman/README.md

 N.B.: CUCM=="Cisco Unified Communications Manager" is True

 ADBLOCK-FILTERS is a collection of filters for adblock I generally use.
 The motivation to create it came from personal dissatisfaction with many Ad-block filter subscriptions.
 Existing subscriptions quickly become bloated and slow Firefox to a noticeable degree.
 In the .min version of the filter list, I removed most of the filters which had a zero HitCount after about a year of using the general filter list.
-To those who would claim that blocking Ads on the Internet is somehow bad: I usually enable the "unobtrusive" option of Adblock; if you wish your ads displayed, make them behave.
+To those who would claim that blocking Ads on the Internet is somehow bad: I usually enable the "non-intrusive" option of Adblock; if you wish your ads displayed, make them behave.